-- E2.1 Income is derived both from the provision of supplies and services to customers and from contributions, grants, taxes and other revenues to finance services generally. - E2.2 Income can be a vulnerable asset and effective collection systems are necessary to make sure that all of the income due is identified and collections are receipted, banked and accounted for properly.
-It is preferable to obtain income in advance of supplying goods or services as this improves the Council's cash flow and also avoids the time and cost of administering debts.
+E2.1 Income is derived both from the provision of supplies and services to customers and from contributions, grants, taxes and other revenues to finance services generally.

-E2.3 All money received by an employee on behalf of the Council must be paid without delay to the Strategic Director of Resources or to the Council's bank or national giro account, or an alternative bank account expressly agreed with the Strategic Director of Resources.
-The standard method for new regular debts should be direct debits.
+- E2.2 Income can be a vulnerable asset and effective collection systems are necessary to make sure that all of the income due is identified and collections are receipted, banked and accounted for properly.
+It is preferable to obtain income in advance of supplying goods or services as this improves the Council's cash flow and also avoids the time and cost of administering debts. - E2.3 All money received by an employee on behalf of the Council must be banked without delay.
+Invoices for goods and services supplied must be raised promptly to ensure proper accounting treatment, Vat recognition and to assist debt recovery. - E2.4 Once raised, no bona fide debt may be cancelled except by full payment or by its formal writing off.
+A credit note to replace a debt can only be issued to correct a factual inaccuracy or administrative error in the calculation and/or billing of the original debt.

-- E2.4 To agree arrangements for the collection of all money due to the Council and approve the procedures, systems and documentation for the collection of all income. - E2.5 To order and supply to directorates all receipt forms, books or tickets and similar items subject to satisfactory arrangements being in place for their safe custody and control. - E2.6 To agree the write-off of bad debts up to the approved limit in each case and to refer larger sums to the Council Cabinet (see Appendix 1), once it is considered that all reasonable steps have been taken to recover the sums due. - E2.7 To keep a record of all sums written off up to the approved limit - E2.8 To ensure, in consultation with Chief Officers, that adequate provision is made for potential bad debts arising from uncollected income
+- E2.5 To agree arrangements for the collection of all money due to the Council and approve the procedures, systems and documentation for the collection of all income. - E2.6 To order and supply to directorates all receipt forms, books or tickets and similar items subject to satisfactory arrangements being in place for their safe custody and control. - E2.7 To agree the write-off of bad debts up to the approved limit in each case and to refer larger sums to the Council Cabinet (see Appendix 1), once it is considered that all reasonable steps have been taken to recover the sums due. - E2.8 To ensure, in consultation with Chief Officers, that adequate provision is made for potential bad debts arising from uncollected income. - E2.9 To ensure that money collected and banked is reconciled to the general ledger and bank account promptly.